pttn27/portfolio/_projects/UIE Project.md

 I was actively involved in almost every part of the process, especially when creating personas, their respective scenarios, and the development of the functionality of the gadget.
 Furthermore, I shot and edited the demo video for our physical prototype.

-**Methods:** Brainstorming, Field studies, Interviews, Stakeholder diagrams, Creating personas, Scenarios, Storyboard, Wireframes, Prototyping, Usability tests
+**Methods:** Brainstorming, Field studies, Interviews, Stakeholder diagrams, Personas, Scenarios, Storyboard, Wireframes, Prototyping, Usability tests

 **Tools:**  Adobe Illustrator, Adobe Premiere